AutomatedProcessImprovement/Simod/README.md

 ### Prerequisites

 To execute this code, you need to install Git and Anaconda in your system.
 Once installed, you can create an environment using the *simo.yml* specification provided in the repository.
+Additionally, since Simod uses some external tools such as SplitMiner, it is necessary to have java version 1.8 installed and registered in the Windows PATH.

 ### Data format